John Ross (Cherokee chief): Bicultural Background of John Ross

 Ross's life was not unlike those of other bicultural people in the northern United States and Canada.
 Many Cherokee people intermarried with Scottish traders during the eighteenth century.
 Scots and English fur traders in North America were typically men of social status and financial standing who married high-ranking Native American women.
-Both sides believed these were strategic alliances, helping both the Native Americans and the traders.
+Both sides believed these were strategic alliances, helping both the American Indians and the traders.
 They educated their children in bi-cultural and multilingual environments.
 The bicultural children often married and rose to positions of stature in society, both in political and economic terms.

 Family life

 John Ross survived two wives and had several children.
 He married the widow Elizabeth "Quatie" (Brown) Henley (1791–1839) in 1812 or 1813.
 She was a Cherokee, born in 1791 and had one child from her marriage.
 Her late husband, Robert Henley, may have died during the War of 1812.
 Quatie Ross died in 1839 in Arkansas on the Trail of Tears as discussed below.
-She was survived by their children James McDonald Ross (1814–1864), William Allen Ross (1817–1891), Jane Ross Meigs-Nave (1821–1894), Silas Dean Ross (1829–1872) and George Washington Ross (1830–1870).
+She was survived by their children James McDonald Ross (1814–1864), William Allen Ross (1817–1891), Jane 'Jennie' Ross Meigs-Nave (1821–1894), Silas Dean Ross (1829–1872) and George Washington Ross (1830–1870).

 John Ross remarried in 1844, to Mary Stapler (1826–1865), whom he survived by less than a year.
 Their surviving children were Annie Brian Ross Dobson (1845–1876) and John Ross Jr. (1847–1905).

 Careers

 Indian agent

 At the age of twenty, having completed his education and with bilingual skills, Ross received an appointment as US Indian agent to the western Cherokee and was sent to their territory (in present-day Arkansas).
 During the War of 1812, he served as an adjutant in a Cherokee regiment.
 He fought under General Andrew Jackson at the Battle of Horseshoe Bend against the British-allied Upper Creek warriors, known as the Red Sticks.
 They were traditionalists, who resisted the assimilationist tendencies of the Lower Creek.
-The latter had lived more closely with European Americans and adopted some of their practices.
+The latter had lived more closely with European-Americans and adopted some of their practices.